firebase/firebase-ios-sdk/docs/firebase_in_libraries.md

 ### Conclusions:

--   Firebase may be used from an embedded dynamic framework in your project (e.g. for the code reuse purposes) only when Firebase is not used from the app directly.
+- The Firebase SDKs may be used from an embedded dynamic framework in your project (e.g. for code reuse purposes) only when Firebase is not used from the app directly.
--   Firebase SDKs should never be used from vendor dynamic frameworks because the version of Firebase compiled into the dynamic framework will early or later conflict with the customer Firebase version.
+- The Firebase SDKs should never be used from vendor dynamic frameworks because the version of Firebase compiled into the dynamic framework will conflict with the versions compiled into the app or included in any app bundles.

 ## Using Firebase SDKs from static framework/library

-When a static framework/library is compiled it is not required to add any static or dynamic dependencies to the binary because presence of the dependencies will be done when the app binary is compiled.
-It means that both the static framework/library and your app will be able to "share" the dependency symbols (which is basically what we need).
+A static framework is a bundle containing static libraries and other resources.
+When a static binary is built it is not necessary to link any static or dynamic dependencies into the binary because presence of the dependencies will be verified when the whole app is linked.
+This means that both the static framework/library and your app will be able to "share" symbols (which is basically what we need).

 The main downside of this approach arises when the static framework using Firebase is used from e.g. an app and its extension.
 In this case, in contrast to a dynamic embedded framework, a copy of the static framework will be added to both the app and each extension.
-It doesn't lead to any symbol collisions, but it leads to increasing the download size of your app.
+It doesn't lead to any symbol collisions, but it does increase the download size of your app.

 <img src="./resources/firebase_from_static_framework.svg" width=500/>